SD-RSiX/GNS3-Lab/README.md

 ## Connecting Open vSwitches to the Docker network

-At this point, you hare a GNS3 project ready to run.
+At this point, you have a GNS3 project ready to run.
 Although, the Open vSwitches need a connection with a Docker network to reach the controller.

 First, create a Docker network exclusive to this lab running the command below:

 ```
 docker network create --subnet=10.10.10.0/24 --gateway=10.10.10.1 sd_rsix
 ```

-List the Docker networks to get the ID of the network created:
+List the Docker networks to get the ID of the network you just created:

 ```
 $ docker network ls